Data Privacy and Protection

 Several options are available as the basis for processing, including driver consent; the performance of a contract; compliance with a legal obligation; to fulfil a task in the public interest or to pursue legitimate interests.

 If the telematics data is being used for contractual reasons, such as to record driving time because the driver is paid by the hour, then the collection of the data ought to be covered by the contract of employment.

 Similarly, fleet operators can reasonably claim ‘fraud prevention, security and safety’, as a motive to collect and process telematics data.

-Under Data Protection legislation, Humn.ai Ltd is registered with the UK Information Commissioner’s Office and operates as both a Data Processor and a Data Controller of your personal information, normally in conjunction with the Contracting Entity (normally your employer, the vehicle owner and/or the vehicle insurer)
+Humn.ai is registered with the UK Information Commissioner’s Office under reference ZA504331and operates as both a Data Processor and a Data Controller of your personal information.
+We trade under the brand name Humn.ai Risk Services..
+For the purposes of this notice personal data may include:-

 Generally, we do not have a direct contractual relationship with individual drivers; normally we have a contract with a 3rd party which is typically your employer, the insurer of the vehicle, the owner of your vehicle or the broker placing the vehicle insurance policy with the insurer (the Contracting Entity).